adobe-target/documentation/personalize-layouts.md

 ## Validate the Home Offer

 Run the Emulator and watch for the first offer to display at the bottom of the home screen.
-If you're a returning user after 30 days of inactivity, you would see the "welcome back" offer displayed.
-Since you're likely a new user (less than 2 days of use), you should see the "new user" message:
+If you're a returning user after 5 or more app launches, you would see the "welcome back" offer displayed.
+If you're a new user (less than 5 app launches), you should see the "new user" message:

 ![Validate Home Offer](assets/layout_home_validate.jpg)

-If the message doesn't display, try wiping the data for your emulator.
-This is done under Tools > AVD Manager:
+If the new user offer doesn't display, try wiping the data for your emulator.
+This is done under Tools > AVD Manager.
+That will reset the app launches to 1 the next time you launch.

 ![Wipe Emulator](assets/layout_home_validate_avd_wipe.jpg)